Discover Mendoza’s Wine Country

 In the South Region, including San Rafael and General Alvear, vines are planted from 450-800 meters.

-If you’re interested in visiting Mendoza’s stunning landscape and wineries, take a look at some of the wineries listed on our directory below or on our free mobile wine travel application.
+If you’re interested in visiting Mendoza’s stunning landscape and learning more about it’s history, take a look at some of the additional wineries listed on our directory below or on our free mobile wine travel application.

 Written By Jacqueline Coleman